thumbnail

 100 Most Influential Figures in U.S. History

 The Atlantic magazine assembled a group of scholars to list the 100 most influential figures in U.S. history.
-How many can you name?
+Even though its totally subjective and wrong, how many can you name?

 Rate: